Miller–Rabin primality test: Accuracy

 where P is the event that the number being tested is prime, and MRk is the event that it passes the Miller–Rabin test with k rounds.
 We are often interested instead in the inverse conditional probability $\Pr(\lnot P \mid M\!R_k)$: the probability that a number which has been declared as a strong probable prime is in fact composite.
 These two probabilities are related by Bayes' law:

 In the last equation, we simplified the expression using the fact that all prime numbers are correctly reported as strong probable primes (the test has no false negative).
 By dropping the left part of the denominator, we derive a simple upper bound:

 Hence this conditional probability is related not only to the error measure discussed above — which is bounded by 4−k — but also to the probability distribution of the input number.
 In the general case, as said earlier, this distribution is controlled by a cryptographic adversary, thus unknown, so we cannot deduce much about $\Pr(\lnot P \mid M\!R_k)$.
 However, in the case when we use the Miller–Rabin test to generate primes (see below), the distribution is chosen by the generator itself, so we can exploit this result.

+Combining multiple tests

+Caldwell points out that strong probable prime tests to different bases sometimes provide an additional primality test.
+Just as the strong test checks for the existence of more than two square roots of 1 modulo n, two such tests can sometimes check for the existence of more than two square roots of −1.